Cristiano Ronaldo interview: The key issues from Manchester United forward's criticism of Erik ten Hag and the club

-Cristiano Ronaldo criticised Man Utd and Erik ten Hag in an explosive interview with Piers Morgan saying he feels 'betrayed'; Portugal forward says he has "no respect" for his manager and says "some people" don't want him at the club
+Ronaldo criticised Man Utd and Erik ten Hag in an explosive interview with Piers Morgan saying he feels 'betrayed'; Ronaldo says he has "no respect" for his manager and says "some people" don't want him at the club; Melissa Reddy and Peter Smith tackle the talking points

 Why has Cristiano Ronaldo spoken out now and what will his headline-grabbing interview mean for his future at Manchester United?
 We tackle the big talking points...